 The only other property in the state that could offer sports betting is Freehold Raceway, the oldest racetrack in the state.
-But its plans are also a mystery at this point.
+But its plans, while in the works, are pretty much a mystery.

 Types of bets you can place in NJ sports betting